 My verdict, by use case:

-- Smallest footprint and best looks: the Mella, for one to four blocks on a counter.
+- Smallest footprint and best looks: the Mella, for one to four blocks on a counter, and the easiest of the three to live with.

 - Maximum capacity: the BoomRoom, when raw output is the goal and you have the floor space.